learn-co-curriculum/hs-github-lab/README.md

 So now that we've learned how to start and work on our own projects, let's learn how to work on someone else's.

-* Go to the Github Lab and follow the instructions.
+* Go to the Using Git with Github Lab and follow the instructions.
 (Add the Ironboard link here?)